chrisdone/website/posts/pi-blog.markdown

 static IP at my home address.
 As a programmer it's more joyful to have this.

-I grabbed a Raspberry Pi 5 (highly overpowered for a blog), connected to my router via gigabit Ethernet, is running with a simple SD card for the root file-system.
-All logs (journals) are moved to tmpfs ('volatile' storage mode).
-The blog itself is sync's via a webhook from GitHub, and is stored in tmpfs, too.
+I grabbed a Raspberry Pi 5 (highly overpowered for a blog), connected it to my router via gigabit Ethernet, and got it running with a simple SD card for the root file-system.
+All logs (journald) are moved to tmpfs ('volatile' storage mode).
+The blog itself is sync'd via a webhook from GitHub, and is stored in tmpfs, too.
 Like this, it should run for a couple years without the SD card wearing out.